Saronzeleke/Splitter/README.md

 Saves each chunk as a .wav file in the split_audio/ folder

 Writes keystroke logs to keystroke_log.json
+# 🚀 Run in Google Colab
+Want to try it instantly in your browser?
+Run the project on Google Colab without installing anything:

-⚙️ Command-Line Arguments
+# ⚙️ Command-Line Arguments
 You can customize behavior using the following options:

-bash
-Copy
-Edit
 python main.py --silence-threshold 600 --keystroke-gap 0.2 --output-dir output --log-file mylog.json
 Argument	Description	Default
 --silence-threshold	Amplitude level above which audio is considered a keystroke	500